 Mount Gambier and Districts Health Service (MGDHS) is part of the Limestone Coast Local Health Network.
-We provide specialist-led acute services including accident and emergency, specialist surgical, obstetric, paediatric internal medicine, and anaesthetic services.
-Services also include day and in-patient surgery, mental health services including an in-patient unit, Aboriginal health and community health.
+We provide specialist-led acute services including accident and emergency, surgical (including day surgery), obstetric, paediatric, internal medicine, mental health (in and outpatient), anaesthetic services, Aboriginal health and community health services.

 MGDHS is the major regional health provider for the lower, mid and upper South East regions with other facilities located nearby in Bordertown, Keith, Kingston, Lucindale, Millicent, Naracoorte and Penola.
 The catchment area also extends across the border into Western Victoria.